vtechguys/webapck/1 - What is webpack/Handling project assets/Webpack_MC_21.md

  This generates a single style css file.
 But for it to work manually add a link tag and add a refer to `./style.css`

 ## Adding Image loaders
 Images from local can be loaded in two ways first image can be included in bundle.js as raw dataor else it can be sprately put into assets.
-For It to work we need two p
+For It to work we need two packages.

+    npm install image-webpack-loader url-loader --save-dev

+The first one image-webpack-loader loader is used to compress image and then urls loader decide based on size of image that this needs to be included
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY2MzkyOTM5MiwtMTU3MjUyMDE1OCwtMT
-A3ODc0MjQwLC0xNDQ1OTQxMDk2LDU3NDM5NDM0NiwyMjkzOTAz
-NDYsMTQ5ODIyNTMyNyw5NDIzMTk2NTMsLTIwODg3NDY2MTJdfQ
-==
+eyJoaXN0b3J5IjpbLTIxMTg4MDQ3OTYsLTE1NzI1MjAxNTgsLT
+EwNzg3NDI0MCwtMTQ0NTk0MTA5Niw1NzQzOTQzNDYsMjI5Mzkw
+MzQ2LDE0OTgyMjUzMjcsOTQyMzE5NjUzLC0yMDg4NzQ2NjEyXX
+0=
 -->